monoklabs/monok-docs/docs/setupnewfeed.rst

 .. image:: images/ukentertainment.png

 In this example, we're generating news from a restricted geographical area (United Kingdom).
 We've also chosen to go with just AI Generated drafts, where no human is involved.
+We're also sharing the feed with a friend of ours.

 Our Query is the following ::